IgnacioVeiga/ArkaPong/README.md

     git clone https://github.com/IgnacioVeiga/ArkaPong.git
     cd ArkaPong
     ```
-2. Build the project using CMake
+2. Build the project using CMake (check the CMakeLists.txt file)
-3. Run the game:
+3. The executable must be accompanied by "assets" folder in order to be executed.
+Then can run the game

 ## Contributing
 Any contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-Ensure your code follows the project's style guidelines and includes proper documentation.

-## Contact
-For any questions or suggestions, please open an issue